 There are many options of banks in Peru where you can hold a corporate account.
 You should do research and choose a bank whose services will facilitate your business goals.
 Three popular banks in Peru among foreign companies are: Banco de Crédito del Perú, BBVA Continental, and Scotiabank.

-Based on our extensive experience, these are our clients’ common questions and doubts on opening a company bank account in Peru.
+Based on our extensive experience, these are our clients’ most common queries on opening a company bank account in Peru.

 1. Can I open a corporate bank account online in Peru?